 “Done,” replied Saché.
 “Where have you been?”

 “With a bunch of civilians, being herded towards a prison camp of some sort.
-When we had trouble crossing the river I decided to break for it; there were only enough battle droids to keep the people in order so none could go after me from the crowd.
-I don’t know where those ten came from.
+When we had trouble crossing the river I decided to break for it.
+There were only enough battle droids to keep the people in order, so none could go after me from the crowd.
+They might have called in those ten; they found me not too long after.
 But what have they done to this water?”
 To Briné swimming came as easily as walking, and she was treading water in an extremely aggressive current which Saché suspected would have swept any of the rest of them off.
 “It has to be that metal thing behind you; the current’s strongest here.”

 “Whatever it is, it’s probably bad,” Saché decided, and she let loose her blaster on the cylinder.
 At once the river began audibly churning, and Briné, cursing, was carried downstream despite her best efforts, Saché and Ardré running after her.
 But she did not need their help; on her own she was able to grab on the bank, and kicking her legs sharp and hard she shoved herself onto solid ground.
 Ardré helped her to her feet, leveling a accusatory look at Saché as she did so.